Personalized PCA: Decoupling Shared and Unique Features: Recovering Local and Global PCs

 Can we resolve the challenge by enforcing the orthogonality between global and local PC estimates?
-Inspired by Gram-Schmit orthonormalization we introduce a correction step on the local PCs.
+Inspired by Gram-Schmit orthonormalization, we introduce a correction step on the local PCs.
 We calculate the projection of $\bm{V}_{(i),\tau+\frac{1}{2}}$ onto the column space of $\bm{U}_{\tau+1}$, and subtract the projected matrix from $\bm{V}_{(i),\tau+\frac{1}{2}}$.
 The resulting (deflated) matrix is orthogonal to $\bm{U}_{\tau+1}$.
 Then, we use a generalized retraction to map the subtracted matrix to the Stiefel manifold.
-Remember that one key property of a generalized retraction is that it preserves the column space; the retracted matrix is still orthogonal to $\bm{U}_{\tau+1}$.
+Remember that one key property of a generalized retraction is that it preserves the column space; the retracted matrix is thus still orthogonal to $\bm{U}_{\tau+1}$.
 We use $\bm{V}_{(i),\tau+1}$ to denote the retracted matrix.
-Now $\bm{U}_{\tau+1}$ and $\bm{V}_{(i),\tau+1}$ are feasible and the updates can repeat over multiple communication rounds until convergence.
+Now $\bm{U}_{\tau+1}$ and $\bm{V}_{(i),\tau+1}$ are feasible, and the updates can repeat over multiple communication rounds until convergence.
+The pseudocode is summarized in Algorithm \ref{alg:consensus}.